aquasecurity/defsec/avd_docs/aws/cloudwatch/AVD-AWS-0017/docs.md

-### CloudWatch log groups should be encrypted using CMK

 CloudWatch log groups are encrypted by default, however, to get the full benefit of controlling key rotation and other KMS aspects a KMS CMK should be used.

 ### Impact